fbpx

 Avoid Second-Hand Seats

 If you can, try to always opt for a new car seat that meets all of the current safety standards.
-Second-hand car seats might have been involved in an accident and could be less effective, or could possibly be an older model which may not meet current safety standards.
+Second-hand car seats might have been involved in an accident and could be less effective, or could possibly be an older model which does not meet R129 regulation safety standards, and may be less safe and no longer legal to use.

 Compatibility